Bahn-Papa/simple_oled_sh1106/README.md

 This library can print just plain text on an OLED display (128 x 64 pixel) that is driven by a sh1106 chip.<br>

-If you want to print some data on the display than you have to build your output in a buffer first.<br>
+If you want to print some data (e.g.: numbers) on the display than you have to build your output in a buffer first.<br>
 Then deliver the buffer as parameter to the Print functions.<br>
 (see example 'PrintText')